-In this Pandas tutorial, you are going to learn how to count occurrences in a column.
+In this Pandas tutorial, you will learn how to count occurrences in a column.
 There are occasions in data science when you need to know how many times a given value occurs.
-This can happen when you, for example, have a limited set of possible values that you want to compare.
+This can happen when you, for example, have a limited set of possible values you want to compare.
 Another example can be if you want to count the number of duplicate values in a column.
-Furthermore, we may want to count the number of observations there is in a factor or we need to know how many men or women there are in the data set, for example.
+Furthermore, we may want to count the number of observations there is in a factor, or we need to know how many men or women there are in the data set, for example.

 In this post, you will learn how to use Pandas

 count().
-Now, let’s start by importing Pandas and some example data to play around with!
+Let us start by importing Pandas and some example data to play around with!

 value_counts() method.
 For example, if you type